Run restore#

 Video guide#

-Here you can watch the video guide that shows performing the Bacula backup restore with the Bacularis restore wizard.
+You can watch a video tutorial that demonstrates how to perform a Bacula restore using the Bacularis restore wizard.